work that matters

 Paid summer internships are available to outstanding juniors, seniors, graduating seniors, and graduate students attending a four-year college or university and pursuing a career in journalism.
 For 10 weeks, interns attend regular training sessions with The Seattle Times’ Pulitzer Prize-winning staff, work on a variety of assignments, and receive mentorship and an individualized skill-development plan.

-Applications for the Summer 2021 internship season are closed.
-To be considered for Summer 2022 internships, please check back in October 2021.
+The application window for the Summer 2024 internship season is closed.
+To be considered for Summer 2025 internships, please check back in October 2024.

 To verify employment or other personnel related information, please contact our Payroll department at PayrollGeneral@seattletimes.com.